Reflections on why it’s worth teaching medieval history at KS3

 This is the possible justification that I’m most ambivalent about.

-However there are problems linked to this as a reason for teaching medieval history:
+However there are problems linked to this emphasis on ‘famous events’:

 • It may lead to coverage of events in isolation and so doesn’t build overviews and connections across time – achieving this requires far more thoughtful teaching than simply covering events in order